pmatulis/oasis/index.md

 ### Teacher

-Peter Matulis (PCIA head instructor) has been practising a modern expression of yiquan since 1991.
-He is also familiar with traditional Chen village tai chi, having practised it for eight years (2012 - 2020).
-Chen tai chi however is not taught.
+Peter Matulis (Oasis head instructor) has been practising a modern expression of yiquan since 1991.
+He also took classes in traditional Chen village tai chi for eight years (2012 - 2020).

 ### Acknowledgements